nmaltas/AirQualityByUAV/README.md

 of -5 is determined to be the system's default error code in case of failure, along with an appropriate error message for each case.

 2/2/2020
-RunSensorSystemnow can operate and read OPCN sensors.
+RunSensorSystem now can operate and read OPCN sensors.

 1/29/2020
 Complete overhaul of the RunSensorSystem.py file to store data separately for offline and remote access.